Skip to content

 └── skills/

-On startup ocm creates any missing entries so the mounts always have a source: empty AGENTS.md and agents/, commands/, plugins/, skills/ directories, and a minimal valid opencode.json:
+On startup ocm creates any missing entries in the shared source: empty AGENTS.md and agents/, commands/, plugins/, skills/ directories, and a minimal valid opencode.json:

 {